 We welcome the opportunity to comment on EFRAG’s comment letter on the IFRS Interpretations Committee’s (IFRS IC) tentative agenda decisions regarding ‘Transfer of Insurance Coverage under a Group of Annuity Contracts’, issued in March 2022.

 We support EFRAG engaging with the IASB on this topic and support the comment letter as drafted.
-We concur with the comments made regarding the disruption that may be caused if the IFRS IC decides to go forward with its tentative agenda decision.
-We also note that the more recent submission to the IFRS IC on ‘Foreign currency considerations on accounting for insurance contracts’ raises similar concerns.
-In our view, agenda decisions by the IFRIC IC this close to IFRS 17’s effective date would unduly disrupt the implementation of the Standard and any interpretation or agenda decision should only be issued when sufficient market practice with IFRS 17 has emerged.
+We concur with the comments made regarding the disruption that may be caused by the IFRS IC agenda decisions on IFRS 17.
+In this respect, the more recent submission to the IFRS IC on ‘Foreign currency considerations on accounting for insurance contracts’ also raises particular concerns.
+In our view, agenda decisions by the IFRIC IC this close to IFRS 17’s effective date come with a significant risk of unduly disrupting the implementation of the Standard and any interpretation or agenda decision should only be issued when sufficient market practice with IFRS 17 has emerged.

 We will be providing a more detailed response to the IFRS IC tentative agenda decision which we will share with EFRAG.